ViniciusPiresLopes/PyPaint/README.md

 # PyPaint
-A Paint made in Python/Pygame.
+A Paint made in Python, pygame and tkinter.
 # PyPaintTools:
     - SHIFT -> Decrease the size of the brush;
     - ALT -> Increase the size of the brush;